digital-services-act/transparency-database/resources/markdown/api-documentation.md

 ### Content Type Other (content_type_other)

 This is required if CONTENT_TYPE_OTHER was the content_type.
-It is a content type that is not text, video or an image.
+It is a content type that is not part of provided content type list.

 Limited to 500 characters.